carlosqueiroz/plastimatch/doc/sphinx/index.rst

   A collaboration between MIT and Politecnico di Milano
 * The National Alliance for Medical Image
-  Computing (NAMIC), funded by the National Institutes of Health through the NIH Roadmap for Medical Research, Grant 2-U54-EB005149;
+  Computing (NAMIC), funded by the National Institutes of Health through the NIH Roadmap for Medical Research, Grant 2-U54-EB005149
-  information on the National Centers for Biomedical Computing can be obtained from http://nihroadmap.nih.gov/bioinformatics
 * NSF ERC Innovation Award EEC-0946463
 * NSF / CISE 1642345
 * NSF / SMOR 1662852